This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 The health ministry earlier urged employers to implement flexible work arrangements, such as working from home or telecommuting, for employees who have been to China in the past 14 days.

-South Korea has confirmed a seventh case of the Wuhan coronavirus, the country’s Centers for Disease Control and Prevention (KCDC) announced in a news release on Friday.
+Three more cases of the novel coronavirus were announced in South Korea Sunday, bringing the national total to 15, the South Korean Centers for Disease Control and Prevention (KCDC) announced in a press release.

-The 28-year-old South Korean man left Wuhan via the eastern Chinese city of Qingdao and arrived in Incheon, South Korea on January 23, the KCDC said.
+The KCDC said a 28-year-old man who was among the 368 repatriated South Koreans to arrive from Wuhan on a charter flight on January 31 has tested positive.
+The other evacuees tested negative.

-An earlier sixth confirmed case is a 56-year-old South Korean man who was being monitored for being a close contact with the third confirmed case — a South Korean man who had been to Wuhan.
-This is South Korea’s first case of someone becoming infected who had not been to the epicenter of the virus.
+The 14th patient is a 40-year-old Chinese woman who was already in quarantine as a family member of the 12th confirmed patient.
+Another case, a 43-year-old South Korean man, arrived from Wuhan on January 20.
+He showed symptoms of the virus from February 1 and tested positive on Sunday.

 According to government estimates, there are about 700 South Koreans in Wuhan who registered to return to South Korea.
 The South Korean government initially planned to send two charter flights but only one flight has so far been approved by the Chinese government.